kaixinguo360/dotfiles/README.md

 ├── bin     # Some useful mini bash tools
 ├── config  # Config files for bash/vim/...
 ├── docker  # Some useful Dockerfiles
+├── lib     # Shared lib of bash scripts
-├── lists   # Some package lists
+├── list    # Some package lists
+├── sbin    # Some management tools
 ├── script  # Some install/remove scripts
-├── snippets    # Some code snippets
+├── snippet     # Some code snippets
-└── templates   # Some project templates
+└── template    # Some project templates
 ```

 ## TODO